cloudfoundry/gorouter/Godeps/_workspace/src/github.com/cloudfoundry/loggregatorlib/emitter/README.md

 loggregatorlib/emitter
 ==================

+This library is now DEPRECATED.
+Please use github.com/cloudfoundry/dropsonde/emitter/logemitter for new code.

 This is a GO library to emit messages to the loggregator.

 Create an emitter with NewLogMessageEmitter with the loggregator trafficcontroller hostname and port, a source name, the loggregator shared secret, and a gosteno logger.